jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Laplace Smoothing/task.md

 ### Task
 Update the implementation of the `fit` method so that it uses Laplace smoothing.
-The `alpha` parameter is already realized in the code.
+The `alpha` parameter is already initialized in the code.

 <div class="hint">
 You need to change the initial implementation of the <code>likelihood</code> attribute, as well as the calculation